Barolo, Piedmont

 Barolo is a comune (municipality) in the Province of Cuneo in the Italian region Piedmont, located about 50 km southeast of Turin and about 40 km northeast of Cuneo.
-As of 30 April 2009 it had a population of 750 and an area of 5.6 km2.
+As of 30 April 2009, it had a population of 750 and an area of 5.6 km2.

 Barolo borders the following municipalities: Castiglione Falletto, La Morra, Monforte d'Alba, Narzole, and Novello.
 Barolo is an important wine-producing area noted for its Barolo wine of the same name, and many wineries such as Poderi Colla have vineyards here.

-Barolo is home to the multi colored art project The Chapel of Barolo by American artist Sol LeWitt and English artist David Tremlett created in 1999.
+Barolo is home to the multi-coloured art project The Chapel of Barolo by American artist Sol LeWitt and English artist David Tremlett created in 1999.
+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").
+It is also home to the medieval Barolo Castle.